pryganss/gelatinous-cube/README.md

 ## Version control

-Commit messages should follow [this convention](https://www.conventionalcommits.org/) for readability, and for any tools used in the future that depend on it.
+Commit messages should follow [this convention](https://www.conventionalcommits.org/) for readability, and for any tools we may use in the future which depend on it.

 ## License

-Copyright (c) 2022 The Gelatinous Cube Authors (see `AUTHORS`).
+Copyright (c) 2022 The Gelatinous Cube Authors.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by